kutu-dev/scripts/README.md

 Some scripts may not work, since `install.sh` **doesn't** install the necessary dependencies, they are listed in `dependencies.txt`.
 This behavior is intentional to avoid interfering and breaking dependencies on other programs (for example not installing python packages in the virtual env).

 ## Contributing
-Feal free to report a bug or request a branch merge, I appreciate any contribution.
+Feel free to report a bug or request a branch merge, I appreciate any contribution.

 ## Author